HabitatFramework/TechnicalGuide/access/access.rst

 		\newpage

-	5. The file path and file name of the select DSN will be displayed (see :ref:`figALSDSD2` for example).
+	5. The file path and file name of the select DSN will be displayed (see :ref:`figALSDSND` for example).
 Click :guilabel:`Next`.

 		.. _figALSDSND: